 - Black Tapioca Pearls: Also called boba, these are the defining feature of bubble tea.
-You can easily find them at any Asian supermarket, or online on Amazon.
+You can easily find them at any Asian supermarket, or online.
 If you have the option, buy the quick cooking boba to save time.
 You can also use popping boba or homemade fruit boba instead for extra flavor.

 How to make the blueberry simple syrup: